Montessori for Children with Disabilities and Neurodivergences

 The Right Social Fit

 Montessori schools value respect for others, diversity, and inclusion.
-Children with special needs often thrive socially in Montessori environments where they are welcomed into a multi-aged peer group that promotes kindness and acceptance.
-In a classroom with older and younger peers, your child will learn from others and experience new challenges through observation of her friends.
-She will also reinforce her learning by teaching concepts she has already mastered to other children, while developing leadership skills and serving as a role model.
+Children with disabilities and neurodivergences often thrive socially in Montessori environments where they are welcomed into a multi-aged peer group that promotes kindness and acceptance.
+In a classroom with older and younger peers, your child will learn from others and experience new challenges through observation of their friends.
+They will also reinforce their learning by teaching concepts they have already mastered to other children, while developing leadership skills and serving as a role model.

 Importantly, in the multi-aged classroom, your child will build self-esteem through individualized, positive learning experiences.
 In a Montessori classroom, each child does individual work at their own pace.
 This decreases the tendency of children to compare their progress with their peers or notice if another classmate is more or less advanced.
-This eliminates the impression of being "behind" that children with special needs may feel in traditional classrooms.
+This eliminates the impression of being "behind" that children with disabilities and neurodivergences may feel in traditional classrooms.

 My daughter struggles with reading and was diagnosed with dyslexia, and my son struggles with attention.
 Within the Montessori environment, they have learned personalized strategies to overcome these challenges, at the same time building their confidence and self-esteem.